Everything you need to know About Gratuity Law UAE

 Understanding UAE Gratuity Law: What It Means for You

 The UAE gratuity law is designed to support employees financially when their service ends.
-It applies to most full-time workers in the private sector and is governed by the UAE Labour Law.
+Gratuity entitlement is governed by Federal Decree-Law No. 33 of 2021 on the Regulation of Labour Relations.

 Who Is Eligible for Gratuity in the UAE?